fabiosacerdote/Deep-Learning-for-Image-Restoration-CMS4CV/README.md

 effectively bridging the temporal divide between past and present and enhancing the images’ relevance.
 Nevertheless, the accurate reconstruction of original colors remains a significant challenge, as reliable references to the authentic hues of early photographs are often unavailable.
-This paper proposes a solution to this issue, with the aim of providing an automatic way of re-coloring historical images and reconstructing their visual quality using deep learning and image re-construction techniques.
+This paper proposes a solution to this issue, with the aim of providing an automatic way of re-coloring historical images and reconstructing their visual quality using deep learning and image reconstruction techniques.
 To reach such objectives, we compare different Computer Vision architectures and strategies: a vanilla U-Net model, a Fusion Model combining a U-Net with the pre-trained segmentation model DeepLabV3+, and a GAN architecture implementing the U-Net as generator.

 The notebooks provided show the architectures, the training and the predictions using each of the three models.
 Moreover, at the end of each, you may find a zero-shot inference